-- Is it important for your work to make a contribution to society?
+- Is it important for your work to contribute to society?

-- Is having a prestigious job important for you?
+- Is having a prestigious job important to you?

 During a self-assessment, a career counselor may administer one of the following value inventories: Minnesota Importance Questionnaire (MIQ), Survey of Interpersonal Values (SIV), or Temperament and Values Inventory (TVI).

-Many personality inventories used in career planning are based on a theory by psychologist Carl Jung.
-Jung believed four pairs of opposite preferences—the way individuals choose to do things— made up people's personalities.
-The pairs are extroversion or introversion (how one energizes), sensing or intuition (how one perceives information), thinking or feeling (how one makes decisions), and judging or perceiving (how one lives his or her life).
-An individual's personality type is made up four preferences, one from each pair.
+Many personality inventories used in career planning are based on Psychiatrist Carl Jung's personality theory.
+He believed four pairs of opposite preferences—the way individuals choose to do things— make up people's personalities.
+They are extroversion and introversion (how one energizes), sensing and intuition (how one perceives information), thinking or feeling (how one makes decisions), and judging and perceiving (how one lives his or her life).
+One preference from each pair makes up an individual's personality type.

-Career counselors often use results from tests based on Jungian Personality Theory, such as the Myers-Briggs Type Indicator (MBTI), to help clients choose careers because they believe that individuals with a particular personality type are better suited to certain occupations.
-An obvious example would be that an introvert would not do well in a career that requires him or her to be around other people all the time.
-However, your personality alone shouldn't be used to predict whether you would succeed in a particular career.
+Career counselors often use results from assessments based on Jungian Personality Theory, such as the Myers-Briggs Type Indicator (MBTI), to help clients choose careers.
+They believe individuals with a particular personality type are better suited to specific occupations.
+An example would be that an introvert would not do well in a career that requires him or her to be around other people all the time.

-When deciding what field to enter, you need to determine what your aptitudes are.
+When deciding what field to enter, you need to discover your aptitudes.
 An aptitude is a natural or acquired ability.
-In addition to looking at what you're good at doing, you should consider what you enjoy.
-You may be very adept at a particular skill, but despise every second you spend using it.
-Generally speaking, though, you usually enjoy what you do well.
+In addition to looking at what you are good at doing, also consider what you enjoy.
+It is possible to be quite adept at a particular skill, yet despise every second spent using it.
+Generally speaking, though, people usually enjoy what they are good at.

-While you're assessing your skills, you should also consider the time you are willing to spend on acquiring more advanced or new skills.
-A question you could ask yourself is this—if a career holds all the qualities I find appealing but it takes X years to prepare for it, would I be willing and able to make this time commitment?
+While you're assessing your skills, think about the time you are willing to spend to acquire more advanced or new skills.
+A question to ask yourself is this—if a career holds all the qualities I find appealing but it takes X years to prepare for it, would I be willing and able to make this time commitment?